Glazzes/DevJourney/week3/README.md

 - How about configmaps and secrets on kuberntes?
 Can they change dynamically?
 How do spring applications will know about it?

 - How to refresh spring applications with actuator?

+### Week[3][5] GraalVM in the cloud
+Today i learnt of GraalVM and it's role in cloud native applications, by reducing the start up time as well as the overall size and memory consumption.

+I found pretty interesting that GraalVM can also convert `jar files` into `native images`